 The event will take place Sunday, April 3rd to benefit education programs

-OCEAN TWP., N.J. – State Senator Jennifer Beck (R-11) and Assemblyman Eric Houghtaling (D-11) have joined the Honorary Committee for NJ Walks for TS at Princeton—a day of advocacy, awareness and acceptance.
+SOMERVILLE, N.J. – State Senator Shirley Turner (D-15) has joined Assemblyman Reed Gusciora (D-15) and Assemblywoman Elizabeth Maher Muoio (D-15) in serving on the 2016 Honorary Committee for NJ Walks for TS at Princeton—a day of advocacy, awareness, and acceptance.
 The 5K walk and family fun run will take place at Mercer County Park West on Sunday, April 3rd.

 For more information about NJ Walks for TS, or to learn more about Tourette Syndrome and the work of NJCTS, call 908-575-7350 or visit www.njcts.org.
 For more information about registration and sponsorship for NJ Walks for TS, visit www.njcts.org/walk.